metabrainz/artwork-redirect/README.md

     $ pip install -r requirements.txt

-Copy *coverart_redirect.conf.dist* to *coverart_redirect.conf* and adjust configuration values.
+Copy *config.default.ini* to *config.ini* and adjust configuration values.
 You'd want to set up a connection to the instance of PostgreSQL with a MusicBrainz database that you should already have running.

 Finally, run the *coverart_redirect_server.py* script to start the server.